 You can follow Stefanie on Twitter at @StefanieSpear.

-Cole is EcoWatch’s executive assistant.
+Cole is a full-time reporter for EcoWatch.
 He believes that climate change and environmental destruction are, in the words of Bill McDonough, “intergenerational remote tyranny.”
 He is excited to be a part of the movement that is liberating us from the tyranny of extraction and destruction through regeneration and renewal.

 He thoroughly enjoyed living and learning in DC, where he attended American University.
 Most of all, he loved studying abroad in Costa Rica, where he explored volcanoes, beaches, rainforests and rivers.
 After graduating, he headed west to do a farmer training program for a year in Reno, Nevada.

 Now back in Cleveland, he is excited to rediscover his hometown.
 He enjoys being in the great outdoors and staying active.
 He especially loves to hike, ski and play the piano.

 Irma is the editorial assistant at EcoWatch.
 She graduated from Ohio University’s E.W.
 Scripps School of Journalism in Athens, Ohio.
 Born in Bosnia & Herzegovina, Irma moved to the U.S. in 1997 after having been refuged to Germany as a result of the Yugoslavian civil war.

 She specialized in political science at Ohio University.
 She is passionate about coming together as a collective unit for the planet, in order to restore this Earth back to its natural state of balance and unity.

 In her spare time, Irma enjoys, hikes with her dog Myla, riding her bike and attending live music concerts with her friends and family.